saadl27/PuckoPolis/README.md

 ## 5.0 🔌 Preparation
 - Make sure you are in the right branch (TP1_Exercise), if not you must do a **checkout TP1_Exercise**
 - Open the folder TPs with VSCode Epuck2
-- Run the task `Link Librairy ST to workspace`
+- Run the task `Link Library ST to workspace`

 ## 5.1 🔨 Building the Project
 - Building the code consists of compiling the **\*.c** and **\*.s** files to create object files, **\*.o**, and then linking the object files to create the **blinky.elf** file